uptane/uptane-standard/uptane-standard.md

 If {{TAP-5}} is supported and a primary has an external connection to the Uptane repositories, a primary ECU SHALL download metadata and images following the rules specified in that TAP.
 If {{TAP-5}} is not supported or if the primary does not have an external connection to the Uptane repositories, the download SHOULD follow the {{TUF-spec}} and the metadata file renaming rules specified in {{metadata_filename_rules}}.

-Before starting full verification, the repository mapping metadata MUST be consulted, to determine where to download metadata from.
+Before starting full verification, the repository mapping metadata MUST be consulted to determine where to download metadata from.
 This procedure assumes the basic Uptane case: there are only two repositories (Director and Image), and all image paths are required to be signed by both repositories.
 If a more complex repository layout is being used, refer to {{DEPLOY}} for guidance on how to determine where to download metadata from.

 In order to perform full verification, an ECU SHALL perform the following steps:

-1. Load and verify the current time, or the most recent securely attested time.
+1. Load and verify the current time or the most recent securely attested time.
 1. Download and check the Root metadata file from the Director repository, following the procedure in {{check_root}}.
 1. Download and check the Timestamp metadata file from the Director repository, following the procedure in {{check_timestamp}}.
 1. Download and check the Snapshot metadata file from the Director repository, following the procedure in {{check_snapshot}}.